 This isn’t your mom or nana’s pumpkin pie.
 Oh sure, they make great pie, no doubt.
 This pumpkin pie is different.
-It’s untraditional.
-What’s an untraditional pumpkin pie, you ask?
+It’s nontraditional.
+What’s an nontraditional pumpkin pie, you ask?
 Yogurt, extra spice, half the traditional amount of sugar, and if you have them, duck eggs.
 Want to shake up the universe?
 Okay, not the universe but your pie?
 Use squash.
 I’ll pause here while the cheering and head scratching subside.
 Did you know a lot of commercial canned pumpkin is winter squash?
 If you don’t tell anyone they probably won’t know the difference.

 If you’ve grown or purchased pie pumpkins now’s the time to bake them, remove the flesh from the peel, and use it in this pie!
 When using commercially canned (I do as soon as our stored pumpkins are gone) you’ll need one can.
 If it isn’t exactly 16 ounces but it’s close, use it.
 It’s close enough.

 You can use any pumpkin but pie varieties are so because they aren’t stringy and tend to be drier.
 You cook fresh pumpkin by cutting it into quarters or thirds, whatever fits in your pan.
 If the pumpkin is rock solid you can break it by dragging a kitchen chair out to the road, climbing on the chair and dropping your pumpkin to the pavement.
 Please have someone take photos and then send them to me to share here.
 You may send your pie pics as well.
 I’m not kidding. 🙂